Maryland Angler's Log - Share Your Catch!

 Important Note: If anyone in your picture is under 18 years of age, we must have a photo release signed by a parent/guardian before we can post your picture.
 By sending any photos or art to the Maryland Department of Natural Resources you are giving DNR permission to use the image(s) online and in print.
 You are also giving DNR permission to distribute the photo for non-commercial purposes to other media, print, digital and television for their use.
 You are not giving up your copyright, but are allowing the photo(s) to be used for educational and news purposes.
 All Photos will be made available on Fisheries Service Flickr Page.

 There will be a 2014 end-of-year random drawing from angler's participating in any of the Volunteer Angler Surveys.
 We encourage anglers to continue to report snakehead catches through the Inland Freshwater survey in addition to their Angler's Log submission.
 The information helps our biologists better understand the various species and water systems they utilize.

 A new component of the Maryland Fishing Challenge includes invasive species reports submitted to the Angler's Log.
 Beginning during the 2013/2014 tournament, Angler's Log entries which include Blue Catfish, Northern Snakehead or Flathead Catfish, at any length in size, will be eligible for up to two prizes via a random drawing at the annual Maryland Fishing Challenge Finale.
 Fish must be kept and a photo showing the kept fish is mandatory.
 Multiple entries are allowed, but each fish can only be entered once.
 Remember, all invasive species must be dead to be entered and there is no catch and release category.
 Visit the Maryland fishing Challenge web site to read the complete set of rules.

-Chris King, Recreational Angler
+Thomas Conway, Recreational Angler